MileHacker Logo

 Emergency Funds & Security

-It is always prudent to carry a small amount of emergency cash separate from your main wallet.
+It is invariably prudent to carry a small amount of emergency cash separate from your main wallet.
 Have a backup payment method, like an additional credit card or a travel debit card, in case your main card is lost or stolen.
 Be aware of your surroundings, especially in crowded tourist areas.

 Safety Measures